galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-counts-to-genes/tutorial.md

 > ### {% icon hands_on %} Hands-on: Use the Rerun button to redo steps
 >
-> 1. Import the correct sample information file from `https://zenodo.org/record/4269562/files/factordata_fixed.tsv`
+> 1. Import the correct sample information file from `https://zenodo.org/record/4273218/files/factordata_fixed.tsv`
-> 2. Use the Rerun button in the History to redo the **Merge Columns** and **Cut** steps on the correct sample information file.
-> 3. Delete the incorrect sample information datasets to avoid any confusion.
+> 2. Delete the incorrect sample information datasets to avoid any confusion.
-> 4. Rerun **limma** as before with the correct `sampleinfo` file and adding the following parameters:
+> 3. Rerun **limma** as before with the correct `sampleinfo` file and adding the following parameters:
 >      - **Output Options**
 >          - {% icon param-check %} *"Additional Plots"* tick:
 >              - `Glimma Interactive Plots`